Hallborg/check-lists/test/unit-test.md

 Remember to use baby steps. compile-test-commit.
 Both for TDD, and 'only' unit test writing.

+#### Mock:
-- Mock all dependencies, you are testing the bare minimum.
+  - mock all dependencies, you are testing the bare minimum.

+#### Code Coverage:
   - Achieve 100% coverage of the code under test.
+Enables refactoring.
+  - Don't rely to much on coverage, behavior is more important.

+#### Boundaries:
   - Test all boundaries.

-- Single concept for each test.

-- Make it readable by extracting private functions.

-- Minimize the number of tests.
+Still most error prone.

+#### Readable:
+  - Extract private functions or move repeated functionality into help classes.
+  - Structure the tests using the Arrange, Act, Assert principle (or similar).

+#### Repeatable:
+  - Run locally; this is the easy part.
+  - Run in dedicated remote environment; What needs to be installed?
+  - Run without internet connection.

+#### Minimize:
+  - Do you have anything that is already covered in unit tests?
+  - Fewer tests means faster feedback loops.